 Being the head of the Al Habtoor Group – one of the UAE’s largest conglomerates, Khalaf Al Habtoor is a highly successful Emirati businessman.
 His business empire is spread over several major industries such as construction, real estate, education, automotive and hotels.

 Abdulla Nasser Al Suwaidi is the director general of the ADNOC (Abu Dhabi National Oil Company) – one of the most reputed oil companies in the world.
 Aside from this, he is also a board member of a number of organizations.

 Shehab Gargash – a member of the renowned Gargash clan that holds the distinction of being the sole agent for Mercedes Benz in Dubai – leads the highly successful business venture, Daman Investments PSC, with a net fortune of about $1.5 billion.

 He is the founder and CEO of Damac Group.
-Under the leadership of Hussain Sajwani, Damac Holding that was started as a catering company has grown into one of the largest private organizations in the Middle East, with its business pursuits encompassing luxury property development, securities, investment and education.
+Under the leadership of Hussain Sajwani, Damac Holding has grown into one of the largest private organizations in the Middle East, with its business pursuits encompassing luxury property development, securities, investment and education.